 A Mexican mocha is a blend of coffee, chocolate, milk and select spices.
 Cinnamon, nutmeg, allspice, vanilla and chilli or cayenne pepper are often incorporated into the drink.

-This Mexican chocolate coffee creation can also go by the following names: spicy mocha, chilli mocha, Mayan mocha, Aztec mocha, Oaxacan latte or Oaxacan mocha.
+This spicy coffee drink can also go by the following names: spicy mocha, chilli mocha, Mayan mocha, Aztec mocha, Oaxacan latte or Oaxacan mocha.

-When I created this Aztec mocha recipe I didn’t get hung up on authenticity.
-Instead, I went with the notion of creating a decadently delicious drink.
-Here are a few reasons why it’s worth making:
+When I created this spicy mocha I didn't focus on strict authenticity.
+Instead, I put the emphasis on creating a decadently delicious drink bursting with flavour.

-And if you enjoy getting creative with your daily cup of Joe then don’t miss my other sweet coffee crushes.
-Get started with a white peppermint mocha, Biscoff latte or my Spanish latte (aka café con leche) then move on to my cardamom almond milk latte and my oatmilk honey latte.
-I’ve got a flavour to suit all tastes.
+And if you enjoy getting creative with your daily cup of Joe, don't miss my other flavoured coffee drinks.
+Start with a white peppermint mocha, caramel mocha or Biscoff latte then gravitate towards something a little different such as cardamom almond milk latte.
+There's a flavour for every mood.

 Ingredients notes

-Coffee: you’ll need to brew some strong coffee for this Mayan mocha recipe using around 15g of ground coffee per 75ml.
-But as the coffee is one of several stars of the show there’s no need to go for anything too expensive.
-Pick a coffee that you enjoy drinking and if it has notes of chocolate or cinnamon all the better.
+Coffee: Brew strong coffee using around 18g of ground coffee per 75ml.
+There's no need to go for anything too expensive.
+Pick a coffee that you enjoy drinking.
+If it has notes of chocolate or cinnamon all the better for this Mexican mocha coffee.

-- Warm the milk (but don’t let it boil).
+- Step 1: Warm the milk to hot (but don't let it boil).
 Take it off the heat and stir in the honey, cinnamon, nutmeg, allspice and chilli powder.
 Leave it to infuse for 15 minutes.

-- Strain the milk through a piece of muslin or a nut milk bag and return the infused milk to a clean pan.
+- Step 2: Strain the milk through a piece of muslin or a nut milk bag and return the infused milk to a clean pan.

-- Chop the chocolate and add it to the pan with a pinch of salt.
-Heat to melt the chocolate, stirring constantly until the temperature reaches around 70C/158F.
+- Step 3: Chop the chocolate and add it to the pan with a pinch of salt.
+Heat to melt the chocolate, stirring constantly until the temperature reaches around 70°C (158°F).
 Take it off the heat.

 - Optional: froth the spicy mocha drink with the steam wand on your coffee machine, a dedicated milk foamer or a stick blender.

-- Pour the drink into warmed mugs or coffee glasses.
+- Pour the drink into warmed mugs or coffee glasses and serve.

 Expert tips

-- Don’t allow the spiced milk to boil.
-It will just make the drink too hot to enjoy and may turn the coffee bitter.
-Instead, aim to heat the milk to around 70C/ 158F.
+- Heat gently: Avoid boiling the spiced milk.
+Overheating can make the drink too hot and may cause the coffee to taste bitter.
+Aim to heat the milk to around 70°C (158°F).

 Frequently asked questions

-It could be argued that for this spicy coffee drink to truly be a Mexican mocha it should be made with Mexican chocolate.
-However, this ingredient can be hard to come by in the UK.
+It could be argued that for this spicy coffee drink to truly be a Mexican mocha it should be made with authentic Mexican chocolate.
+However, this ingredient can be hard to find in the UK.

-Mexican chocolate often contains sugar and cinnamon and can have a grainier texture than standard chocolate.
-Some recipes call for cocoa powder in place of the Mexican chocolate, but I prefer to stick with dark chocolate and add in cinnamon and sweetener.
+Mexican chocolate typically contains sugar and cinnamon and can have a coarser texture than regular chocolate.
+Whilst some recipes use cocoa powder as a substitute, I prefer to stick with dark chocolate, adding cinnamon and honey to replicate the flavour.

-The perfect chilli powder to use in a Mexican chocolate coffee is down to personal preference.
-Some recipes call for fresh red chilli.
-However, as the spicy heat of fresh chilli can vary considerably, I prefer to use powder.
-Here are a few options:
+The perfect chilli powder to use in your Mexican mocha coffee comes down to personal taste.
+Whilst some recipes call for fresh red chilli, its heat can vary widely, so I prefer the consistency of chilli powder.
+Here are a few great options to consider:

-4. Chipotle chilli – this will impart pronounced heat plus a little sweetness with smoky and bitter notes too.
+Chipotle chilli: Imparts pronounced heat along with sweet, smoky and slightly bitter notes too.

 Of course.
 Try mixing the following measures up and storing in a screw top jar for up to 3 months: 3 teaspoons of ancho chilli powder, 2 teaspoons of ground cinnamon, 1 teaspoon of ground nutmeg and 1 teaspoon of ground allspice.